conradolandia/python-svg-colorizer/README.md

 ## Examples

-The repository includes example SVG files that you can use to test the colorizer:
+The repository includes a cople example SVG files that you can use to test the colorizer, kindly provided by the Spyder Dev Team:

 - `example.svg`: An SVG with primary and secondary class elements
 - `example2.svg`: An SVG with primary and tertiary class elements